Tomorrow, June 19, is a special day. It’s our 8th wedding anniversary! So today I’m sharing some of my favorite marriage resources.

 - 10 Practical Ways to Put Your Husband First

 Whether you’ve been married for 0 years or 60 years, marriage takes intentional effort.
-We should always be striving to learn and grow in every area of our lives, and marriage is certainly no exception.
+We should always be striving to learn and grow in every area of our lives, and this is certainly no exception.

 And the honest truth is if we’re not moving forward, we’re most likely moving backward.
 So it’s important that we take regular steps toward our spouse on a regular basis.
 And I hope these resources help you do just that.

-SHARE WITH US: Are you familiar with any of the resources on this list?
+SHARE WITH US: Are you familiar with any of the marriage resources on this list?
 What are your favorites?